rmcsharry/sensei/README.md

 From the root of the directory:
 1. `chmod +x branch.sh`
-2. `./branch.sh --name branchName --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1 path/to/file2"`
+2. `./branch.sh --name branchname --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1 path/to/file2"`

 The `./branch.sh` script is basically the same as the `./start.sh` script, but skips running `yarn` and `heroku login`.
 Just like project names, the branch name must be unique to deploy successfully to Heroku.